“Dig within. Within is the foundation of good, and it will ever bubble up, if you will ever dig.”

 ~ Marcus Aurelius

 Jupiter, this “greater benefic” – the planet of opportunity and productivity, presents as a positive, advantageous force in our lives.
 His positive influence somehow manages to provide the means for attaining our worldly aspirations and relative success in the greater scheme of things.
-Like a teacher/guide/guru or some mysteriously generous benefactor, this tremendously helpful influence over our worldly affairs can never be overstated.
-However, it is important that we work wisely with his benefic effects if we are going to make the most of the generous gifts he has to bestow upon us.
+Like a teacher/guide/guru or some generous relative or benefactor, his tremendously helpful influence over our worldly affairs can not be overstated.
+However, it is important that we work wisely with his morally and spiritually uplifting effects if we are going to benefit from the generous gifts he has to bestow upon us.

 GOING TOO FAR

-It is not uncommon for people to actually waste the benefic flow that is lavished upon them during Jupiter’s key transits.
+It is not uncommon for people to actually waste the beneficial flow that is lavished upon them during Jupiter’s key transits.
 Rather than industriously applying, storing, cultivating and following up on opportunities, they tend to squander and overindulge themselves.
 It is human nature to get excited during good times and this often can’t be helped since our ego becomes overblown whenever good fortune comes along.
-There is also an overwhelming tendency to accept full credit for any positive developments rather than respecting that these exuberant ‘highs’ are merely temporary phases of a greater cycle of ups and downs.
-Any arrogance has the power to somehow undo all of Jupiter’s good work.
+There is also an overwhelming tendency to accept full credit for any positive developments rather than respecting that these exuberant ‘highs’ are merely temporary ‘uplift’ phases of a greater cycle of energetic ups and downs.
+Any arrogance (often in the form of moral, intellectual, social, financial superiority) has the power to somehow undo all of Jupiter’s good work.
 It must be kept in perspective that beyond Jupiter’s fortuitous surface, there is a much more complex and subtle process at work.

 THE CYCLE OF GROWTH

-Like the start of a brand new school year, Jupiter generates a whole new level of enthusiasm whenever he moves into the next constellation in the zodiac.
-Yes, we get excited about any potential growth that may come to us from a whole new area in life.
+Jupiter changes signs every year, so just like the start of a brand new school year, the planet’s influence over our educational growth generates a whole new level of enthusiasm whenever he shifts into the next constellation in the zodiac.
+Yes, we get excited about any potential growth and new learnings that may come to us from a whole new area in life.

-Jupiter’s 12-year cycle presents us with peaks and slumps of opportunity every three years.
+Jupiter’s 12-year cycle presents us with a fully comprehensive ‘master’ education in some area of our lives, with peaks and slumps of opportunity every three years (see your Jupiter return chart for details).
 If your Sun/Rising sign is of a Cardinal nature (♎♑♈♋), Jupiter’s transit through these constellations signifies the turning points of your own developmental cycle.
 These are the highs and lows of a greater rhythmic phenomenon that brings growth into your life.
-A Jupiter Return chart can be useful to determine which area of your life the next 12-year cycle of expansion will play out for you.
-Aspects to Jupiter in this chart also indicate how easy/challenging this may be.
+A Jupiter Return chart can be useful to determine which area of your life the next 12-year cycle of expansion will become the most significant for you.
+Aspects to Jupiter in this chart and other alignments also indicate how easy/challenging this journey may be.

 As we are about to see, Jupiter is now shifting from a Cardinal sign (Libra) to a Fixed sign (Scorpio), so the turning points activated will be in fixed signs (♏♒♉♌).